lsimons/caseum/README.md

 The primary tools used by Caseum are:

 * Whiteboards, markers, and sticky notes
-* Draw.io
+* Draw.io for digital diagrams
-* Markdown text files
+* Markdown text files for decision records
-* Model specification in text formats (Structurizr C4, Gherkin, TLMD, CloudEvents)
+* Model specification in structured text formats (Structurizr C4, Gherkin, TLMD and CloudEvents JSON)

+See the guides on [whiteboarding architecture](guides/whiteboarding.md) and on [using draw.io for architecture](guides/drawio.md).

 Different tools are available per view per stage: